Francesco-Marhel/truthprobe-core/README.md

-  subspace.py     principal angles, spectral entropy, CKA hooks.py        architecture detection, additive decomposition, gates bundle.py       save and load with provenance tools/          scripts that use the library tests/          the regression suite
+  subspace.py     principal angles, spectral entropy, CKA hooks.py        architecture detection, additive decomposition, gates bundle.py       save and load with provenance tools/          exploratory scripts built on the library scripts/        the campaign that produced Parts II and III of the paper data/           the dictionary bundles, with their protocol metadata
 ```

 The line between the two folders: **if it decides what to measure it is a tool,